 And it’s fine.
 But sometimes avoidable.

+In my first year of blogging, I had to learn everything.
 I had no idea what hosting even is when I first started.
-So I did a very strange research – until now I don’t know what I was thinking.
+So I did very strange research – until now I don’t know what I was thinking.

 Same goes for a theme.
 I must admit I’m not a graphic designer and at first, I found it really difficult to design my website.
 So I have chosen a premium theme.
 It was a great theme, and my website looked good from day one.
 But I was stuck with the design.
 As time passed, I wanted to add blocks, and I was very limited as to what I can change.